 Female athletes appear to use more fat as a fuel during exercise compared to their male counterparts at the same relative intensity, and there is good evidence that fuel selection fluctuates in concert with changes in estrogen and progesterone levels throughout the menstrual cycle.
 Women appear to oxidize more fat compared with carbohydrate at a given submaximal intensity, and thus, may spare muscle glycogen during prolonged exercise in the luteal phase (phase prior to bleeding phase or menses) of the menstrual cycle.
 Therefore, female athletes may present with a more optimal carbohydrate availability during prolonged exercise, particularly during the third phase of the menstrual cycle.
 However, a recent review discussing the effect of the menstrual cycle on performance in female athletes stressed the large inter-individual variability.
-The authors underlined the relatively small effect of cycle phase and oral contraceptive use on performance when compared with nutritional factors, such as carbohydrate's effect on performance that occurs independent of menstrual cycle phase.
+The authors underlined the relatively small effect of cycle phase and oral contraceptive use on performance that occurs independent of menstrual cycle phase.